Fx-Professional-Services/HorizonDocs/Horizon User Guide/02 All Parties/Party.md

 # Create a New Customer Record

-To create a sales order record, you first need to create a customer record.
-Follow these steps:
+To create a sales order record, you must first create a customer record.
+Here's how:

 1. **Access the Customer Section**: